shiva1913/FlaskRestplusExample/README.md

 # FlaskRestplusExample
-this repo has an example of flask restyles application
+this repo has an example of flask restplus application